Ferrite-FEM/FerriteCon/2024/index.md

 ## Registration and abstract submission

 The conference and meetup is free of charge, but registration is necessary.
-To register, please send an email to Elias Börjesson ([elias.borjesson@chalmers.se](mailto:elias.borjesson@chalmers.se)) at the latest the **31th of August (2024-08-31)**.
-If you also want to contribute with a presentation for FerriteCon, include a title and a brief abstract (~100 words, 3-4 sentences).
+To register as a speaker, please send an email containing a title and a brief abstract (~100 words, 3-4 sentences) to Elias Börjesson ([elias.borjesson@chalmers.se](mailto:elias.borjesson@chalmers.se)) at the latest the **31th of August (2024-08-31)**.
+If you want to attend without presenting, please register as soon as possible, but latest **13th of August (2024-09-13)**.

-If you only want to join the Julia meetup in the afternoon, please mention that in the registration.

 ## Contact